 Connection is via a proprietary 10 pin socket above the radiator on the RHS of the bike.

-Communication is 3 wire OBDII K-Line adhering to ISO 9141-2 physical layer and protocol ISO 14230 KWP2000 (Keyword Protocol 2000).OBDII Specification BMS and Socket Information Husky Terra Information
+Communication is 3 wire OBDII K-Line adhering to ISO 9141-2 physical layer and protocol ISO 14230 KWP2000 (Keyword Protocol 2000).OBDII Info BMS and Socket Info Husky Terra Info Husky Nuda Info

 Software for the 650GS is the missing component to be resolved and documented.
 While the physical and protocol layers are as per OBDII with extensions, addresses for components are different.
 Open source software should be able to be modified to read and clear fault codes.
 See the software page for further information on this subject.